The Ruralness of Domestic and Intimate Partner Violence: Prevalence, Provider Knowledge Gaps, and Healthcare Costs

 Universal DV/IPV Screening: An Oregon FQHC Is Getting It Done

 Both Collett and Della Rocca emphasized the importance of administrative support around DV/IPV screening.
 Quality Director and Registered Nurse Denise Weiss at Rinehart Clinic, a Federally Qualified Health Center (FQHC) in Wheeler, Oregon, agrees.
-Weiss explained that when Tillamook County Women’s Resource Center [now named Tides of Change], a nonprofit organization delivering advocacy services, received Safer Futures funding, the collaboration between advocacy group and medical providers began with CEO support.
+Weiss explained that when Tillamook County Women’s Resource Center [now named Tides of Change], a nonprofit organization delivering advocacy services, received Safer Futures (no longer available online) funding, the collaboration between advocacy group and medical providers began with CEO support.

 “Our leadership team set the tone by closing the clinic for 4 hours so the entire clinic staff could focus on the project’s required training around trauma-informed care,” Weiss said.
 “We clearly understand that, in addition to our patients’ safety, there are major implications in how domestic violence and interpersonal violence impact hypertension and diabetes, in addition to other chronic medical conditions.
 Expanding to include DV/IPV clinical services clearly brings another level to quality patient care.”

 After initial training, Weiss said the Resource Center team came to the clinic and identified several important screening barriers, a process similar to that described by Praxis International’s program director Woods.